Fiestaware (ca. 1930s)

 designing the product, and blue was the second (these were the colors of

-match the dinnerware, the five colors had to be compatible.
+match, the various colors had to be compatible.

 Fiesta red has always been the most popular color even though it was the most expensive.
 The higher price was due to the cost of the raw materials and the fact that the production of the red required a greater level of control during the firing process.